 - Sprinkle a little flour on the work surface and roll out the dough so it is thin but covers a 23cm tin.
 Put the pastry in carefully and then prick the bottom with a fork.
 If it is a loose bottomed tin then make sure there are no gaps as the filling will then leak out in the oven.
 Put some baking paper in and fill with baking beans.

 - Bake in the oven at 180C for 15 minutes.
 Remove the baking beans and baking paper and return the tin to the oven for another 10 minutes.

 - Toss the pumpkin in a little olive oil and roast in the oven for 30 minutes.
 At the same time wilt the spinach by putting it in a pan with a few tablespoons of water.
 Leave it to cool in a colander and when it is cool enough to handle, squeeze any excess liquid out.

-Do let me know if you try this pumpkin spinach and feta quiche.
+Do let me know if you make this pumpkin spinach and feta quiche recipe.
 I love to get feedback from readers.